FairwindsOps/insights-docs/docs/configure/ci/configuration.md

 * `reports.trivy.skipManifests` - Boolean - set to `true` if you don't want to scan images discovered in YAML files and Helm charts

 ## Troubleshooting Insights CI

-### Git checkout errors
+### GitHub Checkout Errors
-Insights needs to gather the following information from Git:
+Insights needs to gather the following information from GitHub:
 * The hash of the current commit
 * The hash of the base commit
 * The commit message
 * The branch name
 * The origin URL

-Some CI providers only provide a partial checkout of the Git repository by default, and some (e.g. Google Cloud Build) check out the repository in "detached HEAD" state, which makes it hard to gather this information.
+Some CI providers only provide a partial checkout of the GitHub repository by default, and some (e.g. Google Cloud Build) check out the repository in "detached HEAD" state, which makes it hard to gather this information.